jpswade/jpswade.github.io/_posts/2008-01-30-transfering-domains-from-godaddycom-to-tucows-opensrs.md

 > Transfer Key: [Random Key]
 >
-> If you DO NOT WANT the transfer to proceed, then don&#8217;t respond to this message.
+> If you DO NOT WANT the transfer to proceed, then don't respond to this message.
 >
 > If you have any questions about this process, please contact transfers@opensrs.org